KunalMaverick/KunalMaverick.github.io/content/about.md

 ### Current Research :-

 - Undergraduate Thesis Project:-
-    - Conducting research on the development of hardware-efficient sparse attention mechanisms to enable the deployment of Small Language Models (SLMs) and Tiny-Transformer applications on embedded RISC-V CPU architectures.
+    - Conducting research on the development of hardware-efficient attention mechanism to enable the deployment of Small Language Models (SLMs) and Tiny-Transformer applications on embedded RISC-V platforms.

 - Research Intern at [ChipCron](https://chipcron-pvt-ltd.github.io/webpage/), Remote
     - Developing a Binarized Neural Network (BNN) accelerator for the Chipcron RISC-V core.
-    - Focusing on optimizing neural network inference on low-power CPUs.
+    - Focusing on optimizing neural network inference on low-power cores.

 ### Previous Research Experience: